jrsmth/spring/content/03-dependency-injection/README.md

 * If a bean has an inactive profile applied to it, that bean will not be loaded into the Spring Context
     * In other words, a bean with an attached profile will only be available for dependency injection, if that profile is active at runtime
 * Default profile:
-    * There exists a `default` profile that is considered active, if no other profile has been set
+    * There exists a `default` profile that is always considered active, even if another profile has also been set
         * Any bean that does not specify a profile belongs to the default profile
     * We can set a custom profile to be used by default, via the application config:
         * `spring.profiles.default=<PROFILE_NAME>`